Eva Perón: Eva Perón Foundation

 In The Woman with the Whip, the first English-language biography of Eva Perón, author Mary Main writes that no account records were kept for the foundation, because it was merely a means of funneling government money into private Swiss bank accounts controlled by the Peróns.
 Fraser and Navarro counter these claims, writing that Ramón Cereijo, the Minister of Finance, did keep records, and that the foundation "began as the simplest response to the poverty [Perón] encountered each day in her office" and to "the appalling backwardness of social services—or charity, as it was still called—in Argentina".
 Crassweller writes that the foundation was supported by donations of cash and goods from the Peronist unions and private businesses, and that the General Confederation of Labour donated three man-days (later reduced to two) of salary for every worker per year.
 Tax on lottery and movie tickets also helped to support the foundation, as did a levy on casinos and revenue from horse races.
 Crassweller also notes that there were some cases of businesses being pressured to donate to the foundation, with negative repercussions resulting if requests for donations were not met.

 Within a few years, the foundation's assets in cash and goods exceeded three billion pesos, or over $200 million at the exchange rate of the late 1940s.
 It employed 14,000 workers, of whom 6,000 were construction workers and 26 were priests.
-It purchased and distributed annually 400,000 pairs of shoes, 500,000 sewing machines, and 200,000 cooking pots.
+It purchased and distributed 400,000 pairs of shoes, 500,000 sewing machines, and 200,000 cooking pots annually.
 The foundation also gave scholarships, built homes, hospitals, and other charitable institutions.
 Every aspect of the foundation was under Eva Perón's supervision.
 The foundation also built entire communities, such as Evita City, which still exists today.
 Due to the works and health services of the foundation, Argentine health care became significantly more equal.